Barley Risotto and Beef Stroganoff

 - 2 tablespoons minced fresh parsley

 - In a shallow dish, toss beef with Cognac.
 Refrigerate, covered, 2 hours.
 In a small saucepan, melt 1 tablespoon butter over medium heat.
 Stir in flour until smooth; gradually whisk in chicken stock and mustard.
 Bring to a boil, stirring constantly; cook and stir until thickened, 3-5 minutes.
 Reduce heat; simmer, uncovered, 5 minutes.

 - Meanwhile, cut tomato into thick strips.
 In a large skillet over medium-low heat, cook tomato until softened, 3-5 minutes.
 Stir into mustard sauce; add coarsely ground pepper and salt.
 Stir in sour cream.

 - In same skillet, melt 1 tablespoon butter over medium-high heat.
-Drain beef and pat dry.
+Drain beef, discarding marinade, and pat beef dry.
 Add sliced onion and beef to pan; cook and stir until onions are softened and meat is no longer pink, 6-8 minutes.
 Add mustard sauce; reduce heat to low and simmer, uncovered, until thickened, about 15 minutes.
 Keep warm until serving.

 - For risotto, bring water to a boil in a large saucepan.
 Reduce heat to maintain simmer.
 In another large saucepan, melt remaining butter over medium heat.
 Add chopped onion, salt and, if desired, white wine.
 Cook and stir until liquid evaporates.
 Add barley; toast in pan.